Native Flora Garden Expansion: A Link to Our Natural History

 Today the original two-acre space has matured into a small forest of century-old oak, maple, and tupelo trees, some of which are more than 100 feet high.
 Though it makes for an authentic re-creation of a natural forest, the mature tree canopy has shaded out plant communities that require a lot of sunlight.
 The new expansion provides a sunny space for these important species to thrive.

 Morrison, best known for his expansive designs using native prairie grasses, described the project as a great opportunity to design a garden that allows visitors to take in a wide diversity of plant communities in a small space and to see re-creations of the successional transitions that occur in nature.
 “As you move from the existing, wooded area, you’ll pass through a grove of birches that will act as a woodland edge, and the light continuum and the moisture continuum will change and give way.
-You will really see and feel it open onto the sunloving garden area,” he says.
+You will really see and feel it open onto the sun-loving garden area,” he says.

 Other plantings include blueberry, sheep laurel, and most notably, pixie-moss, a rare and threatened species of flowering evergreen groundcover for which BBG serves as an official custodian.
 Just beyond, a small stand of Atlantic white cedar and a freshwater bog represent a typical lowland pine barrens plant community.
 The water’s edge is home to sun-loving carnivorous pitcher plants and sundews, orchids, sphagnum moss, and yellow-flowered bog-asphodel, another rare and threatened species.

 On the west side of the path, visitors will see a sloping meadow inspired by the Hempstead Plains, a tallgrass prairie that once covered a large part of Nassau County.
-Drifts of grasses and herbs including big bluestem, orange-flowered butterfly weed, blue wild lupine, and purple showy aster will create a wash of color that will change with the seasons.
+Drifts of grasses and herbs including big bluestem, orange-flowered butterfly weed, blue wild lupine, and purple showy aster create a wash of color that changes with the seasons.
 Near the top of the slope, a small cluster of greenish-gray rocks represents a serpentine outcrop like those found in parts of Staten Island.
 These unusual, mineral-rich rocks change the character of the surrounding soil, making it very high in magnesium and low in calcium.
 The plants that grow in it, like whorled milkweed and eastern shooting star, must be very resilient; a sample community has been planted here.